ChinmayPimpalkhare/CS224W_GraphML_Project_ARC/docs/UNDERSTANDING_BETA.md

 4. **Monitor beta over epochs** - should stabilize, not oscillate wildly
 5. **Beta helps interpretability** - you can understand what the model relies on

-Your current training shows **Beta: 0.9849-0.9971**, indicating:
+For Example if the training shows **Beta: 0.9849-0.9971**, It indicates:
-✅ Model successfully uses both collaborative filtering and content-based filtering ✅ Metadata (genres, actors, directors) adds value beyond just graph connections ✅ Well-balanced recommendation approach
+- Model successfully uses both collaborative filtering and content-based filtering
+- Metadata (genres, actors, directors) adds value beyond just graph connections
+- Well-balanced recommendation approach